catshout/casisp-runtime/doc/processor.setProperty.md

 |expression|X|expression|

 The configuration above will be
-- setting the exchange property `message` with a constant value `Hello World!`
+- setting the exchange property `message` to a constant value `Hello World!`